 Straw is essentially dried stalks of grain left over after the main crop has been harvested.

-Do not be alarmed by the fancy looking word “pasteurize”!
+Do not be alarmed by the fancy looking word “pasteurize!”
 You should have come across this word on your fresh milk carton.
-Pasteurizing is essentially the reduction of the amount of organisms that would otherwise compete with your mushrooms for substrate and in effect this will aide in faster growth.
+Pasteurizing is essentially the reduction of the amount of organisms that would otherwise compete with your mushrooms for substrate and by pasteurizing the straw we will aid faster growth.

 Pasteurizing straw requires you to have the following tools:

 - Lawn mower